Minimum stationary values of sparse random directed graphs: Introduction

+We refer the interested reader to~\cite{cai2021a} for the behaviour of $\pimax$ when the maximum in-degree goes to infinity as $n\to \infty$, and its connection to the Pagerank random walk. \end{rem}

 \begin{rem}[Explicit polynomial exponents for $\pimin$] Since for a general distribution there is no closed-form expression for $I(z)$, \autoref{thm:main} provides an implicit polynomial exponent.
-Nevertheless, $I(z)$ can be computed explicitly for some particular bi-degree sequences, yielding explicit polynomial exponents.
-In~\autoref{sec:examples}, we give two such examples: one where $I(z)=\infty$ for any $z\neq \hat{H}^-$ and the other where $I(z)$ is the large deviation rate function of the Bernoulli distribution with an affine transformation.
-If explicit bounds are required, there is an extensive literature on concentration inequalities for the sum of independent bounded random variables, such as Bernstein's and Bennett's inequalities, (see, e.g.,~\cite{petrov1975}) which provide explicit lower bounds on $I(z)$ in terms of the moments of the distribution.
-Alternatively, rigorous numeric bounds can be computed with interval arithmetic libraries such as~\cite{sanders2020}. \end{rem}
+Nevertheless, $I(z)$ can be explicitly computed for some particular bi-degree sequences, yielding explicit polynomial exponents.
+In~\autoref{sec:examples}, we give two such examples: one where $I(z)=\infty$ for any $z\neq \hat{H}^-$, and one where $I(z)$ can be expressed in terms of the large deviation rate function of a Bernoulli random variable.
+If explicit bounds are required, there is an extensive literature on concentration inequalities for the sum of independent bounded random variables, such as Bernstein's and Bennett's inequalities, (see, e.g.,~\cite{petrov1975}) which provide lower bounds on $I(z)$ in terms of the moments of the distribution.
+Alternatively, rigorous numerical bounds can be computed with interval arithmetic libraries such as~\cite{sanders2020}. \end{rem}

-\begin{rem} We can choose \(D\) to make the polynomial exponent in \eqref{MHUZ1} arbitrarily small.
-For instance, fixing $M\in \mathbb{N}$ and letting